Another Telemarketer Sent To Prison For Timeshare Resale Fraud

 As part of his plea, Thomas admitted that he and other telemarketers lied to consumers over the phone, falsely representing that their company had actual buyers for the consumers’ timeshare properties.
 In exchange for this false hope, Thomas and others solicited advanced fees of up to several thousand dollars from each victim in purported closing costs – fees they promised would be refunded to the timeshare owner once the closing on the property occurred.
 Many timeshare owners were told that their closings would take place within 60 to 90 days.
 Thomas and his co-conspirators, however, simply pocketed the fees.
 No closings ever took place, and despite collecting fees from 22,000 victims, not a single timeshare unit was ever sold.

 Approximately 30 other people have been charged in connection with this scam.
-The former chief executive of Creative Vacation Solutions, Jennifer Kirk, pled guilty on June 30, 2011.
+The former chief executive of Creative Vacation Solutions, Jennifer Kirk, pled guilty to a criminal Information on June 30, 2011.
 She was sentenced on January 9, 2012, to over 16 years in prison and five years’ supervised release.
 Over 20 others have also been sentenced, receiving prison terms that range from 8 months to 14 years.

-	As part of his sentence, Quimby was ordered to pay a $300 fine and a $100 special assessment.
+As part of his sentence, Thomas was ordered to pay a $500 fine and a $100 special assessment.
 He will also spend three years on supervised release after his prison term.